 - Want Motivated Employees?
 Offer Ample Opportunities For Growth

 - How to Create Paths to Career Advancement That Matter to Your Employees

 2) The Right Info in the Right Place

 When creating a training program, you need to think about what you will present and when but also HOW you will present it.
 It won’t matter how relevant the training is if it is presented in the wrong format and delivered in the wrong place.
-If you know your employees are constantly on their computers make the course available online, don’t hand out a book or enforce them to take a face-to-face course.
+If you know your employees are constantly on their computers create an eLearning course, don’t hand out a book or enforce them to take a face-to-face course.